fabriziodidthis/lovelystaycli/README.md

 - [x] be possible to list users only from a given location (again, using a command-line option);

-[ ] 4.
+[x] 4.
 Finally, the application should also query:

 - [x] the programming languages this user seems to know/have repositories with, and store them on the database as well - [x] allowing to query a user per location
-      [ ] and/or programming languages;
+      [c] and/or programming languages;

 There are some mandatory requirements:
 [x] You must use: